Sensible sunlight for maintaining healthy vitamin D levels year round

 WHY MANY PEOPLE STILL FALL SHORT

 Even when people spend time outdoors, modern lifestyles may limit effective UVB exposure.
 Clothing covers much of the skin.
-Sunscreens, which play an important role in protecting skin health, reduce Vitamin D synthesis.
+Sunscreens, which play an important role in protecting skin health, may reduce Vitamin D synthesis.
 Glass blocks UVB entirely.
 In higher latitudes, winter sunlight is insufficient to support cutaneous Vitamin D production.

 SKIN SAFETY AND CLARITY